The Spiritual Man

 Jesus Christ, and him as crucified”).

-as the preaching of Christ Crucified, the “Word of the Cross.”
+of Christ Crucified, the “Word of the Cross.”
+By “power”

-The “Rulers of this Age” did not understand
+The “Rulers of this Age” do not understand

-genuine wisdom or spirituality since, if they had, they would not have “crucified
+true wisdom or spirituality.
+If they had, they would not have “crucified the

-the Lord of glory” and thereby sealed their doom.
+Lord of glory,” and by doing so, they sealed their doom.
 Presumably, these otherworldly

-creatures are not subject to the restraints of time and physicality.
-Nonetheless,
+creatures are not subject to the restraints of time and physicality, yet they could

-The problem is sin, not life under the restraints of time or bodily existence.
+The problem is sin, not life under the restraints of time or physical existence.
 Power, spirituality, and wisdom are found in “Christ crucified.”
 Nowhere does the Bible teach that God’s Spirit is incompatible with his physical creation.
-Sin separates men from His presence, not their physical natures or bodies.
+Sin and disobedience separate us from God’s presence, not our physical bodies, visibility, or subjection to the constraints of time.

-creation is not biblical or spiritual.
-He created the universe and
+God’s creation is neither biblical nor spiritual.
+He created the universe

-called it “very good!”
-Adam’s problem was not his embodied state,
+and called it “very good!”
+Adam’s problem was not his embodied state or

-but his disobedience.
-Death entered the Cosmos through sin.
+the reality of time, but his disobedience.
+Death entered the Cosmos through the

 Believers who strive to peer into the “spirit